 |Many researchers use citation managers and Microsoft programs to facilitate citation screening or to extract and manage data, but these programs were not created specifically for these purposes.
 To overcome some of the limitations of these programs, review software and tools have been developed that are becoming more popular than ever.|

-Queen’s University Library is excited to announce that we have purchased an institutional subscription to Covidence!
+Queen’s University Library provides access to an institutional subscription to Covidence.
 See the Covidence Institutional Access page for more information.

 "Covidence is a not-for-profit service working in partnership with Cochrane to improve the production and use of systematic reviews for health and wellbeing.
 As systematic reviewers ourselves, we were frustrated at the systems available to reviewers to produce timely, high-quality evidence - so we've dedicated ourselves to making tools that make systematic reviewing faster, easier and more enjoyable!"